Iglesia de la Compañía de Jesús, Cusco: History

-The Jesuits arrived in Peru on March 29, 1568, landing at the port of El Callao and entered Lima on April 1.
-The road to Cusco was made by the Provincial Father Jerónimo Ruíz de Portilla accompanied by Luis López, Antonio Gonzáles Ocampo and three more priests who left Lima together with Viceroy Francisco de Toledo.
-They arrived at the imperial city on January 12, 1571, before the viceroy who delayed attending to government issues of the country.
-Once in Cusco, Viceroy Toledo authorized the Jesuits to occupy Amarucancha, which then belonged to the heirs of Hernando Pizarro.
-The price of the property amounted to 12,000 pesos and was paid based on donations made by Teresa Orgóñez, daughter of Rodrigo Orgóñez - lieutenant of Diego de Almagro - and her husband Diego de Silva y Guzmán.
+The price of the property of Amarucancha amounted to 12,000 pesos and was paid based on donations made by Teresa Orgóñez, daughter of Rodrigo Orgóñez - lieutenant of Diego de Almagro - and her husband Diego de Silva y Guzmán.
 On July 17, 1571, the Colegio de la Transfiguración del Señor and the Church of la Compañía de Jesús, were founded, beginning that same year the construction of the first building that served as a church.
 Likewise, near Intik'ijllu street, they built the Chapel of Nuestra Señora de Loreto destined for the Indians.
 This first church had a Plateresque-style façade and the main altarpiece was begun by Bernardo Bitti.
 The church was considered one of the beautiful and imposing in Peru and became the largest that Society of Jesus had in the viceroyalty.
 Around 1631, in addition to the church, portals were built on the square under the rectorship of the priest Luis Ferrer de Ayala.
 This church suffered extensive damage in the 1650 earthquake and had to be completely demolished.

 The new project contemplated a larger church than the one demolished with two lateral chapels, three doors on the square and a bell of 100 quintals.
 Construction began on August 22, 1651, and the vault of the nave was completed in 1653 on the same August 22.
 The order requested permission from the Viceroy García Sarmiento de Sotomayor for the use of the Pucyura quarry, which was granted on September 16, 1653.
 The construction of the new church faced opposition because the plans were considered daring and would diminish dignity and importance to the Cathedral with which it kept very little distance.
 The written opposition was formulated by the bachelor Diego Arias de la Cerda on October 22, 1656, before the viceroy, who issued a ruling favorable to the Jesuits.
 This decision was appealed by the Bishop of Cusco Pedro de Ortega y Sotomayor before the Real Audiencia while the construction of the church continued.
 The construction lasted 17 years and included the 100 quintal bell, which, however, was withdrawn in 1694 when it cracked.
 The church was designed by the Flemish Jesuit and architect, Jean-Baptiste Gilles (Hispanized name was Juan Bautista Edigiano), the works on the façade were directed by Diego Martínez de Oviedo, Oviedo is very likely to follow the plan provided by Gilles.